 He flicked the light on.

-Shit, shower, shave, a good cry, and he was back on the road, heading to his ex wives house to break the news to his son.
+A shower, shave, and a good cry later, and he was back on the road, heading to his ex-wife’s house to break the news to his son.

-He had paid his dues twice over by his calculations.
-Had climbed the ranks, until now as he sat as the networks lead anchor.
-Though he had truly realized all his professional goals, he had long ago begun to feel more like a mascot rather then a real news-man.
+By his calculations, he had paid his dues twice over.
+Had climbed the ranks to now sit as the network’s lead anchor.
+While he had realized all his professional goals, he had long ago begun to feel more like a mascot than a real newsman.

-As the lead anchor of the worlds leading news organization, he presided over a vast kingdom of cabals and streams of information which flowed into the Los Angeles head quarters from all corners of the earth.
-But in the end, he was just the puppet monarch, who spoke only what the shadow government of the network put in his mouth to speak.
-Richard Lansdown the broadcasting legend, was nothing more then a spokesmen, reading a script written by an army of reporters, journalist, associated contributors, producers and executives.
-And only then if what they wanted him to say didn’t conflict in any way with the many and varied interests of the multinational conglomerate which they were owned by.
+As the lead anchor of the world’s leading news organization, he presided over a vast kingdom of resources and streams of information that flowed into the Los Angeles headquarters from all corners of the earth.
+But in the end, he was just the puppet monarch, who spoke only the words the shadow government of the network put in his mouth.
+Richard Lansdown, the broadcasting legend, was nothing more than a spokesman, reading a script written by an army of reporters, journalists, associated contributors, producers and executives.
+And even then, the words he was only given were only those that didn’t conflict in any way with the many and varied interests of the multinational conglomerate which owned them.

-Sitting trying not to get impatient as the hair and make up artist prepped him for camera Richard watched the young woman, as she obsessively flicked at the wave of his meticulously sculpted, silver head of hair.
+Sitting, trying not to get impatient as the hair and make-up artist prepped him for camera, Richard watched the young woman as she obsessively flicked at the wave of his meticulously sculpted, silver head of hair.
 A single strand in the front was not complying.
-He began to chuckle, realizing their jobs were not so different.
+He chuckled realizing their jobs were not so different.

-“oh?”
-She asked too preoccupied with the rebellious hair to sound truly
+“Oh?” she asked, too preoccupied with the rebellious hair to sound truly curious.

-“Oh yes.
-It was a very controversial situation.
-The network felt very strongly the grey added a certain… oh I don’t know… credibility to my look.
-They even suggested a man of my age dying his hair, may have seemed somewhat… undignified!”
+“Oh, yes.
+It was very controversial.
+The network felt very strongly that the grey added a certain . . . oh I don’t know . . . ‘credibility’ to my look.
+They even suggested that a man my age dyeing his hair might seem somewhat . . . undignified!”

 “I don’t even remember what my real hair colour is,” she said dismissively, finally defeating the stray hair.